pub trait Process {

 Required Methods§

-sourcefn short_app_id(&self) -> ShortID
+Sourcefn short_app_id(&self) -> ShortId

-fn short_app_id(&self) -> ShortID
+fn short_app_id(&self) -> ShortId

-Returns the ShortID generated by the application binary checker at loading.
+generated by the application binary checker at

-sourcefn binary_version(&self) -> Option<BinaryVersion>
+Sourcefn binary_version(&self) -> Option<BinaryVersion>

 fn binary_version(&self) -> Option<BinaryVersion>